liusf15/skydivide/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# skydive
+# skydivide

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of skydive is to …
+The goal of skydive is to combine distributed MCMC samples in phylodynamics.

 ## Installation